huggingface/tokenizers/README.md

 Ships byte-exact grammars for gpt2 / ByteLevel, cl100k, o200k, tekken, deepseek and kimi-k2.

+**Why it is custom, and not a regex engine you could swap in.** The grammars never look at raw bytes.
+They run on the tag stream `classify` emits — one `Atom` byte per codepoint, whose *low* nibble is one of 16 coarse classes (`Letter`, `NumWord`, `Newline`, `Space`, `Mark`, `Punct`, `Apostrophe`, …) and whose *high* nibble carries a refinement.
+That split is the whole trick: o200k needs letter case, so `Letter` refines into `UpperLetter` / `LowerLetter`, while gpt2 — which does not care — masks the refinement off for free (`& 0x0F` before a 16-entry SIMD LUT).
+One classifier feeds every grammar, and a grammar pays only for the distinctions it actually asked for.
+A stock regex engine has no such shared vocabulary to compile against.

+**Zero Unicode dependencies at runtime.** Those tables are committed source, baked offline by `bitmap_gen` (below) from `unicode-properties`. `bitsplit`'s entire runtime dependency list is `ahash` — no `unicode-*` crate, no build script, so nothing that ships carries a Unicode table crate or rebuilds one.

 **Why separate:** it is a regex compiler, not a tokenizer — an independent artifact with its own test surface, where every vectorised kernel is validated byte-for-byte against one scalar oracle.
 Keeping it out of `tk-encode` is what makes "SIMD is pure speed, never correctness" checkable